 There was much to admire at the intimate Charlie Chaplin Studios in Hollywood on the chilly evening of December 12, 2025.
 Jacob Jonas The Company, joined by the exquisite Sara Mearns of New York City Ballet, drew a devoted crowd of followers and curiosity seekers.
 The atmosphere was warm and welcoming—food scents in the air, manicured outdoor spaces glowing softly, and a prominently displayed table of Jonas’s memoir, Cemented Beauty, presented as a “meditation on the human experience.”

-Jonas, whose artistic roots include hip hop and whose collaborations span dance, film, music, and the written word, has built a notable presence in contemporary dance.
+Jonas, whose artistic roots derive from hip hop, and whose collaborations span dance, film, music, and the written word, has built a notable presence in contemporary dance.
 With appearances at Jacob’s Pillow, The Wallis, and other respected venues, his ambition and drive are undeniable.
 His personal journey—most publicly his survival of stage-four non-Hodgkin’s lymphoma—has become central to both his artistic identity and public narrative.

 Jacob Jonas The Company in COYOTE FOX WOLF DRAGONFLY BUTTERFLY BEE EAGLE RAVEN HAWK, choreography by Jacob Jonas – Photo by Josh Rose.